Nematodes and Cover Crops

 BCN is typically managed by rotating non-host crops and/or cover crops that function as pest trappers or non-host crops with BCN-tolerant/resistant sugarbeet varieties.
 Some cultivars of fodder/oilseed radish are very effective pest trappers for BCN providing beet growers a tactic not available to soybean farmers battling SCN.

 Beet growers wanting to reduce the impacts of BCN need to choose their cover crops wisely.
 Brown and yellow mustards, oilseed radish cultivars Ground Hog and Pile Driver (among some others), rapeseed cv.
-Dwarf Essex and fodder turnip need to be avoided if reducing BCN population densities is necessary for increasing beet yields (Table 1 of attached PDF document).
+Dwarf Essex and fodder turnip need to be avoided if reducing BCN population densities is necessary for increasing beet yields.
 Most oilseed radish cultivars tested served as somewhat effective pest trappers against BCN with Defender and FumaRad rating highly effective.

 Hosts for BCN are largely in the brassica family although some occur in other plant families.
 Grasses are non-host crops and should function as pest starvers.
 Many of the species that function as pest trappers also can be used as pest gassers against BCN but it is largely not known how much additional control is achieved using them for this purpose.